inductiva/inductiva/docs/simulators/Reef3D.md

 Once the script finishes, and you see the summary of the task, you can download the resulting files.
 Observe in the summary above that quite some data was
 produced: 35751 files for a total of 7.51 GB before compression.
-That is why the last stage of the process (``Output Upload") that compresses and moves the outputs of the simulation to your personal cloud stoarge area still takes a significant fraction of time of the overall process execution (2:27 out of 10:34).
+That is why the last stage of the process, "Output Upload", which involves compressing and moving the outputs of the simulation to your personal cloud stoarge area, still takes a significant fraction of time of the overall process execution (2:27 out of 10:34).

 You can download the (zipped) data by creating a simple script such as this (again, please change to the corresponding task id):